-To understand HRV we first need to understand our nervous system and heart rate.
+To understand HRV, we first need to understand our nervous system and heart rate.
 Heart rate variability can be traced back to our autonomic nervous system.

 The autonomic nervous system regulates very important systems in our body, including heart and respiration rate and digestion.
 The autonomic nervous system has a parasympathetic (rest) and a sympathetic (activation) branch.
 Heart rate variability is an indicator that both branches are functioning – the parasympathetic in particular.

 Intrinsic heart rate is measured in the condition in which neither parasympathetic nor sympathetic regulation is present.
-When completely blocked from autonomic regulation, a healthy heart contracts at a rate of about 100 beats per minute (the number is individual, though).
+When completely blocked from autonomic regulation, a healthy heart contracts at a rate of about 100 beats per minute (the number is individual, however).

 Parasympathetic regulation lowers your heart rate from the intrinsic level, giving more room for variability between successive heartbeats.
-Parasympathetic regulation causes almost immediate changes that affect only a few beats at a time, after which heart rate returns towards the intrinsic rate.
+Parasympathetic regulation causes almost immediate changes that affect only a few beats at a time, after which the heart rate returns towards the intrinsic rate.
 Sympathetic regulation elevates your heart rate from the intrinsic level, and there is less room for variability between successive heartbeats.
 Sympathetic regulation affects several consecutive heart beats.